 Less than a mile from one of the D-Day embarkation ports in Portsmouth, England, unchanged Southwick House is where General Eisenhower made the decision of the century – the go-ahead to invade the European continent.
 It is one of 22 chapters in a new book to reveal – often for the first time – the little-known or even fully ignored but essential people, places, and great events of civilization’s greatest war.
-A release date of spring 2019 is expected by Lyons Press/Rowman & Littlefield Publishers Group.
+A release date of March 1, 2019 has been set by Lyons Press/Rowman & Littlefield Publishers Group.
 To include scores of photos, many never before seen, the book will bring readers into the existing places essential to the conduct of the war and its outcome.
 It will connect the past with the present by bringing readers to the same places that time forgot.
-Reserve your copy on Amazon.com now for release on March 1, 2019.
+Reserve your copy on Amazon.com or Barnes & Noble now.

-Return for periodic insights, including portions of chapters including rare vintage and current photos by the author taken at the same locales where the history of our time was made.
-Regular previews here will include the considerable remains of the Eighth Air Force bases in England, from where thousands of attacks against occupied France and Nazi Germany were conducted.
+Return here for periodic insights, including portions of book chapters, with vintage and current photos by the author taken at the same locales where history was made.
+Regular previews on these pages will include the considerable remains of the Eighth Air Force bases in England, from where thousands of attacks against occupied France and Nazi Germany were conducted.
 (The Eighth AAF had ten times the losses incurred by the U.S infantry.)
 The rarely-visited and virtually unknown remains of scores of bases are scattered throughout the East Anglia regions of Norfolk, Suffolk and Cambridgeshire.
 Each chapter includes deeply researched historical insights and vivid then and now photos of the locales that changed the history of our time.